h0ngcha0/liuhongchao.github.io/_posts/2016-11-14-some-thoughts-after-trump-victory.md

 book that empathsizes the importance of *empathy* to a hacker.
 He said: *And so hackers, like painters, must have empathy to do really great work.*
 I think that is true for all types of builders and product oriented companies.
 If they can't put themselves in other's shoes, the chance of building a great product is 0.
-In the context of globalisation, that means understanding people with different backgrounds at a global scale, and the most effective way to achieve that is to have a diverse society where people respect and take care of each other.
+In the context of globalisation, that means understanding people with different backgrounds at a global scale, and the most effective way to achieve that for a society is to have a culture where people respect diversity and really take care of each other.
 A pure capitalist state can not provide fertile enough soil to nurture generations of builders.

 Of course left-wing ideology garantees nothing, neither does any ideologies.
 Globalisation is by no means the music in everyone's ears.
 It makes competition more fierce by inviting everybody into the game.